Long-term Goals - Continuing Improvement

 - employment - create new jobs in the Australian design and manufacturing sectors

-- economy - diversify and expand our economy, developing the kind of export market based on Australian innovation that we believe our post-mining boom economy will be reliant on.
+- economy - diversify and expand our economy, developing an export market that is based on Australian innovation.

 - creating a more diverse workforce - wider participation in the workforce that builds houses - especially for women.